 Credit risk is the risk of loss that may occur due to default of the counterparty or from its failure to meet its obligations as per the terms of the financial contract.

-Any such event will have an adverse effect on the financial performance of the Bank.
+Occurrence of any such event will have an adverse effect on the financial performance of the Bank and also affect its creditability in the market in years to come.

 The framework provides a clear definition of roles as well as allocation of responsibilities with regard to ownership and management of risks.
-Allocation of responsibilities is further substantiated by defining clear hierarchy with respect to reporting relationships and Management Information System (MIS) mechanism.
+Further a clear hierarchy is defined with respect to reporting relationships and Management Information System (MIS) mechanism.